Arabian Angelfish

 Arabian Angelfish (juvenile) Photo © Animal-World: Courtesy Hiroyuki Tanaka

-• Maximum Size: 16.0 inches (40.64 cm) - This is a large Pomacanthus that can grow up to 16" (38 cm) in the wild.
-When kept in a large enough tank in captivity usually attain a length of 9.6 inches (24 cm).
+• Size of fish – inches: 16.0 inches (40.64 cm) – This is a large Pomacanthus that can grow up to 16″ (38 cm) in the wild.
+When kept in a large enough tank in captivity they usually attain a length of 9.6 inches (24 cm).

 • Lifespan: 20 years - Lifespan over 20 years in captivity.